René Sédillot

-René Sédillot (2 November 1906 – 21 October 1999) was a French journalist and historian.
+René Sédillot (/fr/; 2 November 1906 – 21 October 1999) was a French journalist and historian.

 Life

 Born in Orléans, Sédillot was educated in Paris.
 He worked for the financial press, joining L'Information Boursiere in 1928 and becoming editor until the paper folded in 1940.
 In 1945 he became editor of the weekly La Vie francaise (later renamed La Vie financiere).